 Sacramento State's planned launch of a certificate program in maker education is designed to meet the needs of teachers looking to join the "maker movement" and emphasize hands-on, collaborative problem-solving in the classroom.

 The program, which will launch for the Fall 2020 semester, is designed for K-12 educators and others interested in learning the theories behind maker education as well as how to build their own maker spaces and develop curriculum.

 “We know that the maker movement is proliferating throughout the United States and internationally, but a lot of that is happening outside of formal schooling,” said Aaminah Norris, an assistant professor of education who will direct the new program.

 “What we wanted to do is bring the understanding of how to learn this way into the schooling environment through this program, so educators can take this back into their communities.”

-Maker education emphasizes what Norris calls “21st-century skills”: communication, collaboration, critical thinking, and problem solving.
+Maker education emphasizes what Norris calls “21st century skills”: communication, collaboration, critical thinking, and problem-solving.
 In school settings, she said, students are taught “design thinking,” learning "the process that web designers and engineers use to solve a problem and, at the end, develop prototypes of solutions to that problem.”

 “If you just give someone a workbook and they’re just looking at it as an individual solving a problem, it’s different than if they have to do it in collaboration with other people,” Norris said.
-“That helps them develop soft skills that are very beneficial as well as the technically ability to solve problems.”
+“That helps them develop soft skills that are very beneficial as well as the technical ability to solve problems.”

 The program will be administered through the College of Continuing Education and include four courses, one each in the fall and spring and two in the summer.
 It is designed as a “hybrid program” with some of the classes available online.
 Courses will focus on the theory of maker education and also require students to conduct research in their communities to learn what resources may be needed to create or support a maker space.